-embOS-Ultra provides several means to control the power consumption of your target hardware.
+embOS-Classic provides several means to control the power consumption of your target hardware.
 These include:

-- The possibility to enter power save modes with the embOS function OS\Idle(), until an embOS interrupt occurs which may execute an optional power-up callback. - The embOS peripheral power control module, which allows control of the power consumption of specific peripherals.
+- The possibility to enter power save modes with the embOS function OS_Idle(). - The embOS tickless support, allowing the microcontroller to remain in a power save mode for extended periods of time. - The embOS peripheral power control module, which allows control of the power consumption of specific peripherals.

 The following chapter explains each of these in more detail.